Specchio is having their once-per-season 80% off sale.

 I wonder too, how much meaning influences our love of a word?
 Are gossamer, effervescent, and halcyon really pretty words, or are they pretty because of the images they conjure?
 If effervescent meant "sewage-drain", and gossamer meant "blood-stained", would we elevate these words so much?

-"Listen, I can fix it for ya, but it'll take a couple o' days before the toilet drains properly into the effervescent."
+"Listen, I can fix it for ya, but it'll take a couple o' days before the toilet drains properly into the effervescent."or

 Wednesday, February 04, 2009